This job is sometimes referred to by alternative titles

 - work in all weather conditions, and in conditions that can be hot and noisy

-- may travel within New Zealand waters or to overseas ports.
+- may travel within New Zealand waters or overseas.

 What's the job really like?